xenovacivus/STM32DiscoveryVCP/README.md

 STM32DiscoveryVCP
 =================

-This is a minimalistic project for the CooCox IDE which sets up a Virtual COM Port project for the [STM32F4xx Discovery Board](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/PF252419).
+This is a minimalistic project for the CooCox IDE which sets up a Virtual COM Port for the [STM32F4xx Discovery Board](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/PF252419).
+Running this code, the STM32 will appear as a COM port through which you can transmit and receive data.
 This project includes only the files necessary to compile for the STM32F4 as a VCP and uses the standard CooCox library files whenever possible.

 The goals of this project are:
 * Provide a VCP project that works out-of-the box with CooCox